 Bonuses.
 They're magical things.
 Sometimes you're expecting them — Wall Street is famous for these, the kind you count on, the kind that often come with lots of zeros.
 Sometimes you're not — maybe you happened to do an insanely good job this year, or maybe the company did exceptionally well and the bosses are good enough not to hoard the profits.
 The thing to remember is that bonuses are the same as any chunk of money one comes into, and as such, the smartest strategy for your bonus is the same as the smartest strategy for folks who get a big Christmas gift or a small inheritance from their great aunt.
 (Our advice for great-aunt-inheritors is, likewise, the same as our advice to Wall Street bonus-getters.)

 And no, our advice is not “a new Tesla would look great with those shoes.”

-To design a guide for bonuses (and other windfalls), we talked to two learned money experts: Andrea Coombes, an investing and retirement specialist for NerdWallet, who's spent 16 years helping people manage their finances better; and our own Michael Allen, Wealthsimple portfolio manager, who helps design our clients' money strategies.
+To design a guide for bonuses (and other windfalls), we talked to two learned money experts: Andrea Coombes, an investing and retirement specialist for NerdWallet, who's spent 16 years helping people manage their finances better; and our own Michael Allen, Wealthsimple advisor, who helps design our clients' money strategies.